-The writing section of the exam is intended to evaluate the appropriateness in organising your ideas and writing a response best suitable to articulate the information.
+The Ielts writing section of the exam is intended to evaluate the appropriateness in organizing your ideas and writing a response best suitable to articulate the information.
 It is important to use precise words and grammar.

 The IELTS writing section comprises of 2 tasks for which the allotted time duration is 60 minutes.

 Task 1 involves a 150 word essay where the candidate has to summarize, illustrate or give explanation about some visual data like tables, pictures, graphs etc by writing in their own language whereas in Task 2, the candidate is required to give a critical response on a viewpoint or a situation.
 The response should be significant and relevant to the topic.